 Additional Assistance In Family Law, Adoption Matters

 Ruth Kimball also offers assistance with various Family Law matters, including divorce and child custody.
 Many individuals who have decided to pursue a divorce may not be sure which attorney is right for them.
-Ruth Kimball's goal is always to aim toward an amicable settlement that is in the best interests of the children involved.
-She attempts to avoid costly and stressful litigation, focusing on mediation methods instead.
+Ruth Kimball’s goal is always to aim toward an amicable settlement that is in the best interests of the children involved.
+She attempts to avoid costly and stressful litigation, focusing on meditation methods instead.

 Ruth Kimball also assists with adoptions.
 As an adoptive mother of two adult children, she understands the process.
 If you are a stepparent or foster parent looking to adopt, she can assist.
 She often works with the Department of Health and Social Services on foster/adoption matters.